MFA in Studio Art

 The MFA Studio Art program requires the completion of 60 units during 2 years of full-time study culminating in a Thesis Exhibition at 80WSE in the last semester of the second year.
 The program has no restrictions on media, and students are encouraged to work with whatever formal means are best suited to their ideas.

-During the course of study, students engage in a team-taught interdisciplinary critique class each semester, as well as one full afternoon each week of individual studio meetings with visiting artists, critics and full-time and visiting faculty.
-The acclaimed artists who make up the full-time and adjunct M.F.A. faculty include artists, critics, and writers with diverse interests and disciplines who see teaching as an integral part of an ongoing and influential creative practice.
-They are drawn from the surrounding New York art world and are deeply engaged with their students.
-The relationship between the faculty and students represents the core of the M.F.A. community.
+During the course of study, students engage in a team-taught interdisciplinary critique class each semester, as well as one full afternoon each week of individual studio meetings with visiting artists, full-time faculty, and visiting faculty.
+Seminar and studio courses are also offered as electives.
+Students study with faculty who are acclaimed artists, critics, and writers with diverse interests and disciplines who see teaching as an integral part of an ongoing and influential creative practice.
+Drawn from the surrounding New York art-world, yet deeply engaged with their students, the relationship between the faculty and students represents the core of the MFA community.

-The Visiting Artist Lecture Series is held each Thursday evening following the afternoon studio visits.
+The Visiting Artist Lecture Series is organized by the students and held in the Fall each Thursday following the afternoon studio visits.
 Lectures are open to the public and visitors are welcome.